 World reacts to Tunisia political turmoil

-Tunisian President Kais Saied’s decision to suspend parliament and dimiss his prime minister sparked protests at home where the biggest political party decried it as a “coup”.
+Tunisian President Kais Saied’s decision to suspend parliament and dismiss his prime minister sparked protests at home, where the biggest political party decried it as a “coup”.

 – Turkey –

-The foreign ministry said it was “deeply concerned” by the latest development in Tunisia and called for the restoration of “democratic legitimacy”.
+The foreign ministry said it was “deeply concerned” and called for the restoration of “democratic legitimacy” in Tunisia.

-“The preservation of Tunisia’s democratic achievements, which is a success story in terms of the democratic process conducted in line with the expectations of people in the region, is of great importance for the region as well as for Tunisia,” the ministry said.
+“The preservation of Tunisia’s democratic achievements, which is a success story in terms of the democratic process conducted in line with the expectations of people in the region, is of great importance for the region as well as for Tunisia,” it said.

 President Recep Tayyip Erdogan’s spokesman, Ibrahim Kalin, tweeted: “We reject the suspension of the democratic process and the disregard of the people’s democratic will in friendly and brotherly Tunisia.

 “We condemn initiatives that lack constitutional legitimacy and public support.
 We believe Tunisia democracy will emerge stronger from this process.”

 A spokeswoman for the foreign ministry, Maria Adebahr, told reporters that Germany hoped Tunisia would return “as soon as possible to constitutional order”.